 Aircraft is the Toronto-based, independent production company behind the Golden Globe and Oscar-nominated animated feature The Breadwinner.
 The film, based on a book by Canadian author Deborah Ellis and adapted by Canadian filmmaker Anita Doron, tells the story of an 11-year-old Afghan girl who disguises herself as a boy so she can earn money to support her family after her father is jailed by the Taliban.

-Directed by Nora Twomey, the project was an international co-production between Aircraft, Ireland’s Cartoon Saloon and Luxembourg’s Melusine Productions in association with Executive Producer Angelina Jolie.
+Directed by Nora Twomey, the project was an international co-production between Aircraft, Ireland’s Cartoon Saloon and Luxembourg’s Melusine Productions.
 It also received six Canadian Screen Awards nominations — including one for best motion picture — and was awarded Best Animated Feature Film by the Toronto Film Critics Association and the Los Angeles Film Critics Association.

 We’re thrilled to be working with Aircraft to bring Daughter of Bells to life as an animated film, adventure game, and book series.
 As a follow up to The Breadwinner, Anita Doron has also signed on to write the feature film screenplay.